-OMS will create new professional opportunities for teachers. endeavors to implement teaching basic skills, college readiness practices and balance it and knowledge, with Red pedagogy or an Indigenous collectivistic approach reflecting traditional, cultural, and practices that focus identifying gifted strengths and decreasing on challenges for maximum student productivity.
-The model has the distinct opportunity to demonstrate how Indigenous students and marginalized students can thrive in an academic environment that emphasizes high expectations, and cultivates a student terrain that will develop intellectual prowess, self-determination, and cultural strength.
+OMS will create new professional opportunities for teachers.
+The model endeavors to implement teaching basic skills, college readiness practices and knowledge, and balance it with Red pedagogy or an Indigenous collectivistic approach reflecting traditional, cultural, and social practices that focus on identifying gifted strengths and decreasing challenges for maximum student productivity.
+The model has the distinct opportunity to demonstrate how Indigenous students and marginalized students can thrive in an academic environment that emphasizes high expectations, and cultivates a student terrain that will develop intellectual prowess, selfdetermination, and cultural strength.
 Indigenous professional educators and other Indigenous professionals will create, theorize, design, modify and redesign OMS model fitness.
 STREAM represents: